jphmrst/PLC/src/plc/vfp/Negation.lagda.md

 module plc.vfp.Negation where
 ```

-This chapter introduces negation, and discusses intuitionistic
+This section introduces negation, and discusses intuitionistic
 and classical logic.

 ## Imports